The Redpoint Center Sober Living Hero Background

 Guided Sober Living

 Explore how our sober living programs offer a safe and supportive environment.
-Find out how we help individuals thrive in their recovery journey with professional guidance and peer support
+Find out how we help individuals thrive in their recovery journey with professional guidance and peer support.

 Transitional Support

 The process of recovery may involve transitioning to sober living.
 You or a loved one has completed residential treatment, now what?
-Typically the next step on the road of recovery after rehab is a sober living environment.
+Typically the next step on the road of recovery after treatment is a sober living environment.
 A sober living home is a supervised, structured space in which folks new to recovery live.
 Accountability and monitoring are key components to what makes a sober living environment work.
 In addition, these elements are key to help people stay sober throughout the transition between residential treatment and independent living.

 What is Sober Living?